Leprechaun 4: In Space: Critical reception

-This film holds a 17% approval rating on review aggregator website Rotten Tomatoes, based on 6 reviews; the average rating is 1.5/10.
+This film holds a 38% approval rating on review aggregator website Rotten Tomatoes, based on 8 reviews, with an average rating of 4.6/10.
 The A.V.
 Club wrote that "the outer-space setting comes off as a desperate ploy to continue a horror series without having to pay any attention to continuity or the laws of reality".
 DVD Talk rated the film as 3 stars of 5 stars as "Recommended".